FAQs

 Yes, just like any other document with a DOI.
 However, they will not show a relation to the journal for which it was intended since its citation is egusphere-YEAR-NUMBER.

-8. How will it work if I decide to convert my 'stand-alone' preprint during or after the 6-month discussion period into a preprint with journal relation?
+8. How will it work if I decide to convert my 'stand-alone' preprint during or after the 5-year discussion period into a preprint with journal relation?

-Once your 6-month discussion period expires, you will receive an automatic email asking for your decision to take your stand-alone preprint further by applying to an EGU journal or your preprint and its discussion is simply archived on EGUsphere.
-Should you decide already during the 6-month discussion period to join the peer review for an EGU journal, please inform Copernicus' editorial support team.
+Once your 5-year discussion period expires, you will receive an automatic email asking for your decision to take your stand-alone preprint further by applying to an EGU journal or your preprint and its discussion is simply archived on EGUsphere.
+Should you decide already during the 5-year discussion period to join the peer review for an EGU journal, please inform Copernicus' editorial support team.

 9. What is different between a discussion paper on a journal webpage and an EGUsphere preprint aimed at journal publication?